Sohampatel26/Revisiting-ML/README.md

 Day7- Learnt LSTM in very detail and created its notes along with the code template.

-Day8- SOolely worked on internship tasks (AWS database)
+Day8- Solely worked on internship tasks (AWS database)

 Day9- Revised the mathematcs behind Transformers and also made notes on the same